mozilla/ca-policy/EnforcementPolicy.md

   keyCertSign and/or cRLSign or a basicConstraints extension with the cA field set to true is considered to be mis-issued.

-* A certificate is disabled by turning off one or more of the three trust bits (Websites, Email, Code Signing).
+* A certificate is disabled by turning off one or more of the trust bits (Websites, Email).
 Disablement or removal of a certificate may be initiated by submitting a bug report to the mozilla.org Bugzilla system, as described in the [Root Change Process][root-change-process] or the [Mozilla Policy for Handling Security Bugs][security-bugs].